Homemade dog treats are good for your dog and an easy way for you to help control what your pup eats.

 Produce as many or as few of the treats as you want to make.
 Quadruple a recipe and make lots of treats so you can freeze them.
 Or you can make a small batch to see how your dog likes them.

-In most cases, when you make homemade dog treats, you save money because you can buy ingredients in bulk or when they are on sale.
+When you make homemade dog treats, you save money because you can buy ingredients in bulk or when they are on sale.

-And, homemade dog treats are usually delicious.
+And homemade dog treats are usually delicious.
 Dogs will love them.

 You can give him treats right out of the oven.
-Nothing says, “I love you,” quite like baking for your dog.
+Nothing says, “I love you,” like baking for your dog.

 Store-bought dog treats

 Three Dog Bakery makes good treats using natural ingredients for dogs with many creative flavors.
 Old Mother Hubbard is a company that’s been around for a long time and is known for making healthy treats using human-grade ingredients for dogs, and there are others.
-If you feed your dog a good quality dog food, the company that makes the food probably makes dog treats, too, so check the store to see if they carry them.
+If you feed your dog high-quality dog food, the company that makes the food probably makes dog treats, too, so check the store to see if they carry them.

 Make homemade dog treats